onecompiler/docs/assembly.md

 # Assembly Online Compiler

 Write, Run & Share Assembly code online using OneCompiler's Assembly online compiler.
 It's one of the robust, feature-rich online compilers for Assembly language.
 Getting started with the OneCompiler's Assembly compiler is simple and pretty fast.
-The editor shows sample boilerplate code where you can choose language as `Assembly`.
-OneCompiler also has reference programs, where you can look for the sample code to get started with.
+The editor shows sample boilerplate code when you choose language as `Assembly`.
+OneCompiler also has reference programs, where you can look for the sample programs and start learning.
+Happy learning!!

 # About Assembly